 Mountaineering in the Canadian Rockies

 Comprising the northern segment of the Rocky Mountains, the Canadian Rockies are home to some of the highest peaks in Canada.
-With iconic mountains like Mount Robson and Mount Columbia easily accessible, mountaineering in the Canadian Rockies should definitely be high up on your to-do list.
+With iconic summits like Mount Robson and Mount Columbia so easily accessible, mountaineering in the Canadian Rockies should definitely be high up on your to-do list/

 From an easy scramble up Fairview Mountain to a difficult and technically challenging climb up Mount Alberta, the Canadian Rockies are ready for every kind of climber.
 If you feel like scrambling isn’t enough for you, yet you’re not skilled enough to tackle the more difficult climbs, this mountaineering program in the Rockies will help you learn the ropes.

 Fairview Mountain hosts one of the most popular and easy climbing trails, offering unbeatable views of Lake Louise.
-Combine it with the Saddle Pass/ Peak Trail and you will be rewarded with a stunning 360-degree view of the area.
-While it’s not technically challenging, it must be approached with caution.
-Follow the signs and you shouldn’t have any trouble as the descent from the trailhead is only available from the other side.
-Numerous rescue operations have taken place over the years due to hikers who disobeyed the directions.
+Combine it with the Saddle Pass / Peak Trail and you'll be rewarded with a stunning 360-degree view of the area.

 At 12,989 ft (3,959m) Mount Robson is the highest mountain in the Canadian Rockies and considered to be the ultimate Rocky Mountains’ mountaineering challenge.
-Climbing Mount Robson will push even the most experienced of mountaineers to the limit.
-Like most of the mountains at such elevation, Mount Robson has its own climate and summiting, while possible on some days, might not be possible on others.
+Climbing Mount Robson will test even the most experienced of mountaineers, so come prepared!

 Backpacking and camping